-The current 2016-2017 Diversity Work Plan reviewed the efforts of the 2015 Work Plan and the six focus areas.
+The current 2019-2020 Diversity Work Plan reviewed the efforts of the previous Work Plan and the six focus areas.

 The matrices, sorted by focus area, identifies: the process in which to achieve desired outcomes (Infrastructure); the capability to implement the processes (Competency); and the MORPC Team Member(s) responsible for the specific infrastructure (Staff).
-The matrix provides an area for reporting results (Outcome).
+Each matrix provides an area for reporting results (Outcome).

-- Workforce (WF) Commit to the preparation of a culturally competent workforce. - Workplace (WP) Improve accessibility and accommodations for minorities, people with disabilities and GBLT. - Diversity Spend (DS) Increase diverse vendors spend to 10 percent. - Service to Diverse Populations (SD) Increase/enhance service to diverse populations. - Diversity Requirements (DR) Continue to meet the federal requirements for DBE and Section 3 HUD monitoring and reporting. - Diversity Communications (DC) Increase the promotion of MORPC's services and programs to diverse audiences, and increase the awareness of MORPC's Diversity & Inclusion efforts.
+• Workforce (WF) - Commit to the preparation of a culturally competent workforce.

+- Workplace (WP) Improve accessibility and accommodations for minorities, people with disabilities and GBLTQ. - Diversity Spend (DS) Increase diverse vendors spend to 10 percent. - Service to Diverse Populations (SD) Increase/enhance service to diverse populations. - Diversity Requirements (DR) Continue to meet the federal requirements for DBE and Section 3 HUD monitoring and reporting. - Diversity Communications (DC) Increase the promotion of MORPC's services and programs to diverse audiences, and increase the awareness of MORPC's Diversity & Inclusion efforts.

-In early 2018 and as a result of the outcomes from the 2017 Work Plan new actions were developed to improve performance on priority Diversity & Inclusion goals and to implement new internal structure to improve capacity, results and priority.
-The results of those efforts will be revealed in October/November 2018.
+As a result of the outcomes from the previous Work Plan new actions were developed to improve performance on priority Diversity & Inclusion goals and to implement new internal structure to improve capacity, results and priority.
+The results of those efforts are revealed in the current Diversity Work Plan.